 Interchanges: Collier Road, Morley Drive, Reid Highway, Hepburn Avenue, Gnangara Road, The Promenade, Stock Road and Neaves Road.

-Flyovers: Benara Road, Marshall Road, Reid Highway / Beechboro Road North, Muchea South Road / the freight rail line.
+Flyovers: Benara Road, Marshall Road, Reid Highway and Beechboro Road North, Muchea South Road and the freight rail line.

 What is a property condition survey?

 Property condition surveys document the state of a property’s condition prior to works starting.
 Surveys have been or are being conducted for properties located up to 100 metres from the boundary of the NorthLink WA corridor.
 The survey involves a thorough visual inspection including photographs to produce a detailed report of the building’s condition that is provided to each owner.

 How is noise, dust and vibration being managed during construction?

 Construction noise will be managed in accordance with Local Government requirements and approvals, including City of Bayswater, City of Swan, Shire of Chittering and Town of Bassendean.

 The majority of construction work is happening between 7am and 7pm Monday to Saturday.
 To minimise traffic delays and impacts on utility services such as water and power, some work will need to be completed at night.
 Details of out of hours work will be communicated to impacted residents before night works begin.